Investigation: FUHSD and Sexual Assault

 Despite advisory lessons and other attempts the administration has used to raise awareness, their influence is limited.
 Eventually this responsibility of changing this mindset of victim shaming falls onto the student body.

-Said A, “There is a lot of shame around being [sexually harassed] and often that’s hard to talk about. ”
+Said A, “There is a lot of shame around being [sexually harassed] and often that’s hard to talk about.
+I think there is a lot the student body can do.
+The more people can share their stories and talk about it with others, the less blame there is.” — A

 One solution that victims have suggested is having smaller group discussions in which victims can feel more comfortable sharing their stories.
 The student body can grasp the gravity of the situations their peers have dealt with.